5.4 Learning Heavy-Tailed Graphs

 Figure 5.12 shows the results for the MRF formulations under the Gaussian assumption and under a heavy-tailed model.
 For the Gaussian case, the GMRF with a concave sparsity regularizer in (5.7) is used.
 For the non-Gaussian case, the heavy-tailed MRF formulation in (5.13) is employed.
 The conclusion is clear: heavy-tailed graphs are more convenient for financial data.

 The effect of learning a \(k\)-component graph is that the graph will automatically be clustered.
 The following numerical example illustrates this point with foreign exchange (FX) market data (FX or forex is the trading of one currency for another).
-In particular, we use the 34 most traded currencies between the period from Jan.
-2nd 2019 to Dec.
-31st 2020 (total of \(n = 522\) observations).
-The data matrix is composed by the log-returns of the currencies prices with respect to the United States Dollar (USD).
+In particular, we use the 34 most traded currencies in the period from January 2, 2019 to December 31, 2020 (a total of \(n = 522\) observations).
+The data matrix is composed by the log-returns of the currency prices with respect to the United States dollar (USD).
 Unlike for S&P 500 stocks, there is no classification standard for currencies.

-To start with, Figure 5.13 shows the graphs learned with the GMRF formulations (with \(\ell_1\)-norm in (5.6) and concave sparsity regularizer in (5.7)) and with the heavy-tailed MRF formulation in (5.13).
+To start with, Figure 5.13 shows the graphs learned with the GMRF formulations (with the \(\ell_1\)-norm in (5.6) and concave sparsity regularizer in (5.7)) and with the heavy-tailed MRF formulation in (5.13).
 As expected, the GMRF graph with \(\ell_1\)-norm regularizer does not give a sparse graph like the one with a concave sparsity regularizer.
-Also, the heavy-tailed MRF formulation produces a much cleaner and interpretable graph; for instance, the expected correlation between currencies of locations geographically close to each other are more evident, e.g., {Hong Kong SAR, China}, {Taiwan, South Korea}, and {Poland, Czech Republic}.
+Also, the heavy-tailed MRF formulation produces a much cleaner and more interpretable graph; for instance, the expected correlation between currencies of locations geographically close to each other is more evident, for example, {Hong Kong SAR, China}, {Taiwan, South Korea}, and {Poland, Czech Republic}.

-Turning now to \(k\)-component graphs, Figure 5.14 shows the equivalent graphs learned enforcing the low-rank structure to obtain clustered graphs (in particular, 9-component graphs).
+Turning now to \(k\)-component graphs, Figure 5.14 shows the equivalent graphs learned enforcing the low-rank structure to obtain clustered graphs (in particular, nine-component graphs).
 In this case, all the graphs are clearly clustered as expected.
-The heavy-tailed MRF graph provides a more clear interpretation with more reasonable clusters, such as {New Zealand, Australia} and {Poland, Czech Republic, Hungary}, which are no separated in the Gaussian-based graphs.
+The heavy-tailed MRF graph provides a clearer interpretation with more reasonable clusters, such as {New Zealand, Australia} and {Poland, Czech Republic, Hungary}, which are not separated in the Gaussian-based graphs.
 Observe that the heavy-tailed MRF graph in (5.13) with low-rank structure controls the degrees of the nodes and isolated nodes are avoided (the GMRF formulations used do not control the degrees and the graphs present isolated nodes).

 References